MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-write_register_ulong.md

 ## -description

-The **WRITE_REGISTER_ULONG** routine dereferences the supplied pointer, inserts a memory barrier, and writes the ULONG value to the specified address.
+The **WRITE_REGISTER_ULONG** routine dereferences the supplied pointer, inserts a memory barrier, and writes a ULONG value to the specified address.

 ## -parameters